 - Osteoporosis: Because magnesium is so essential to bone health, without enough of it, your bones may not be as strong, leading to osteoporosis.

 - Stroke: There’s been some research done that shows an increased intake of magnesium lowered the risk of stroke; thus, a magnesium deficiency can increase the risk of stroke.

 - Cardiovascular disease: Heart problems are already so prevalent, and studies have proven that having enough magnesium in your body can lower your risk.

 - High blood pressure: Supplemental magnesium can also manage blood pressure, which means a deficiency in this mineral puts you at risk for high blood pressure.

 Have we mentioned that magnesium goes a long way in helping your body?
 Because it does.
 Yes, it can help you sleep better at night, but it can also help with all of these things too:

 Potential Side Effects of Magnesium

-It’s important not to consume too much magnesium.
+Adults should not take more than 350 mg of magnesium per day.
 Most likely, you won’t do this with your diet, but taking too many magnesium supplements could cause side effects like diarrhea, nausea, and cramping, and extreme overdoses of magnesium can lead to heart problems, coma, and even death.
 However, you’d have to consume a very large amount of magnesium to reach these levels.

 |How much magnesium should I take for sleep?||When it comes to how much magnesium to sleep, it depends.
 Women should have around 310-320 mg of magnesium in a day, and men should have around 400-420 mg of magnesium in a day.
 These amounts will promote better health and better sleep.
 If you’re looking to use magnesium specifically to help you fall asleep, you can take a supplement close to bedtime to finish out the amount for the day.|